oVirt/ovirt-site/source/uncategorized/devprocess.html.md

 ##### Topic branches

-Create a branch for everything you work on
+Create a branch for everything you work on.
+It can be done by either postfixing the topic to the push link

+      push origin HEAD:refs/publish/master/name_of_topic

+or using gerrit's review page directly by clicking on the topic

 ##### Interactive Rebase